Buying Guides · Last updated 2 June 2026

 Quick Summary

-• Off-plan means buying a property before it is built, based on plans and renders
+• Off-plan means buying based on plans and renders, not a finished property

 What Does Off-Plan Mean in Practice?

-Buying off-plan means agreeing to purchase a property that either hasn't been built yet or is still under construction.
-You're committing to buy based on architectural plans, developer renders, and a specification document rather than a finished property you can walk around.
+Buying off-plan means agreeing to purchase a property that has not yet been built, or is still under construction.
+You are committing based on architectural plans, developer renders, and a specification document rather than a finished home you can walk around.

-In Gibraltar, off-plan sales typically work through a phased payment structure: a reservation fee to secure your unit, an initial deposit on exchange of contracts (usually 10%), followed by stage payments at agreed construction milestones, with the balance payable on completion.
+In Gibraltar, off-plan sales typically follow a phased payment structure: a reservation fee to secure your unit, an initial deposit of around 10% on exchange of contracts (the point at which the purchase becomes legally binding for both parties), followed by stage payments at agreed construction milestones, with the balance due on completion.
+Construction periods in Gibraltar typically run from 18 months to four years depending on project scale and complexity.

-The advantage is price.
-Off-plan properties in Gibraltar are typically priced below what they'll sell for on the secondary market once completed.
-The trade-off is risk: you're betting on a developer delivering what was promised, on time, and staying financially solvent throughout a construction period that can run two to four years.
+The principal advantage is usually price.
+Off-plan units are typically sold below the price they will command on the secondary market once complete.
+The trade-off is time and risk: you are betting on a developer delivering what was promised, on schedule, while remaining financially solvent throughout a multi-year build.

 Why Buy Off-Plan in Gibraltar Specifically?

-Gibraltar's property market has some specific characteristics that make off-plan purchases particularly relevant:
+Gibraltar's property market has characteristics that make off-plan buying particularly relevant here:

-• Potential capital growth: Buying at pre-launch prices and selling after completion has historically generated meaningful returns in Gibraltar, though this is never guaranteed.
+• Potential capital growth: Buying at pre-launch prices and selling or renting after completion has historically generated returns in Gibraltar.
+This is never guaranteed and past performance is not a guide to future results.

 The Off-Plan Purchase Process Step by Step